cregox/cregox.github.io/pages/among-us.md

 great work, inner sloth!

 > please, consider this [[manifesto](/mani)] as just the surface of the "iceberg"... and a draft! there are many more reflections if you keep digging. here's a nice next step, for instance: [[ahoxus](/ahoxus)].

+## although

+in the last 9 days i ended up not playing it as much as i thought i would. perhaps it was me, i didn't play anything. but whenever i had the will to start, i also got tired of thinking how i didn't want to socialize or play the annoying mini games as a crew member...

+might need more time in my background to see how great it really is, as it is.